 A new, smaller project which started a couple of years ago is The Olive Tree School which aims to provide a more creative interpretation of the British National curriculum.
 Situated between Sitges and Vilanova is the well established French school Bel Aire.
 During the Summer of 2013 a brand new school opened in an empty complex near Vilanova called the Richmond School offering education in English from 3 / 18 years old and boasting excellent facilities for children and parents.
 The British School of Gava also opened a year ago, so there are many options.

 Until recently all Catalan and Spanish educational projects tended to be rather traditional and inflexible but they are starting to incorporate new ideas and teacher training has been improved.
 During the last couple of years there has been a move for some parents to either home school their children, or to set up more creative, child centred projects using the philosophies of educational pioneers like Rebeca Wilde and Howard Gardner.
 These tend to be co-operatives relying heavily on parent participation and putting a lot of importance on the use of outdoor areas and gardens in the children’s learning.

-New projects which have recently opened in the Sitges area are:
+Projects which have more recently opened in the Sitges area are:

-Camp Joliu, Arboc: a Catalan private school set up by Opus Dei incorporating the multiple Intelligence theory
+Camp Joliu: A private Catalan school in L’Arboç set up by Opus Dei incorporating multiple Intelligence theory.